 Beer Can Island is a favorite beach spot for many locals, but there are some downsides.

-- Parking is limited at Beer can Island.
+Parking is limited at Beer can Island.
 Depending on when you go, it may not be very convenient.
-It is also heavily enforced, largely because it is located in a relatively ritzy neighborhood.
-There is a high risk of having your car towed or ticketed for illegal parking.
+Parking his heavily enforced on Longboat Key, so there is a high risk of having your car towed or ticketed if you park illegally.

 Be sure to only park in a properly designated place.
 Be sure to follow local signage and to parallel park appropriately.